 To avoid skipping payments, set up an automated debit from your bank account for your EMI.
 This guarantees that payments are made on time, which avoids the buildup of late fees and penalties.

 Having an emergency reserve to cover 3-6 months’ worth of EMIs will help you get through unexpected financial challenges.
-This money serves as a cushion in the event of job loss or unexpected expenses.
+This money serves as a cushion in the event of job loss or unexpected expenses.5.
+Consider Loan Consolidation.

 Make sure the bank has your most recent phone number, email, and address.
-This ensures that all communication reaches you directly, avoiding the uncomfortable situation where banks contact your family or references.
+This ensures that all communication reaches you directly, avoiding the uncomfortable situation where banks contact your family or references.7.
+Seek legal assistance.

 If you are encountering aggressive recovery techniques despite making reasonable efforts to repay, don’t be afraid to seek legal counsel.
 Consumer protection laws protect people from being harassed by banks or recovery agents.